De Blasio bucks mask mandate as COVID-19 cases rise

 Berkeley, California, joined L.A.
 County in reimposing mask mandates.
 They’re also being discussed in Arkansas and Missouri, where cases are flaring, though federal officials worry they will undercut their messaging on the power of vaccines by imposing new rules.

 The Centers for Disease Control and Prevention hasn’t announced changes to its mask guidance to cope with the delta variant.
-Officials are reportedly considering tweaks, and the Biden administration on Thursday announced a $1.6 billion investment in an alternate tool — testing — to combat the virus in congregate centers like prisons, drug-rehab centers and homeless shelters.
+Officials are reportedly considering tweaks, and the Biden administration on Thursday announced a $1.6 billion investment in an alternate tool — testing — to combat the virus in congregate centers such as prisons, drug-rehab centers and homeless shelters.

-Republican doctors on Capitol Hill said requiring masks in people whose bodies are producing antibodies would run counter to the science around COVID-19.
+Republican doctors on Capitol Hill said requiring masks for people whose bodies are producing antibodies would run counter to the science around COVID-19.

 “We don’t need masks if you’ve had the vaccine or natural immunity,” Sen. Roger Marshall, Kansas Republican, said Thursday.